Cover for Thuyền Thị Trần's Obituary

 February 9, 1937 — May 24, 2026

-Our mother was born on February 7, 1937, in Bạc Liêu, and spent part of her childhood in Rạch Giá.
+Our mother was born on February 9, 1937, and spent part of her childhood in Ngan Dừa, Bạc Liêu.

 She passed away surrounded by the love of her children and family, leaving behind a legacy of strength, sacrifice, compassion, and devotion.

 She was the beloved daughter of a deeply spiritual Buddhist family.
-Her father passed away when she was only four years old, and from a young age she learned resilience, faith, and perseverance.
-She grew up alongside her older sister, two younger brothers, and younger sister.
+Her father passed away when she was only eight years old, and from a young age, she learned resilience, faith, and perseverance.
+She grew up alongside her older sister, two younger brothers, and her younger sister.
 Guided by her great-grandparents, she learned and memorized Buddhist scriptures as a child, carrying her spiritual devotion throughout her life.
+She practiced vegetarianism for more than 30 years as an expression of her deep respect for all living beings.

-At the age of 18, she married and later moved to Rạch Sỏi.
-She worked as a tailor to help support the family and became a mother at 19 years old.
+At the age of 18, she married and later moved to Rạch Sỏi, Kiên Giang, where she lived for more than 25 years.
+She became a mother at 19 and worked as a tailor to help her husband support their growing family.

-During the 1960s, she worked side by side with her husband to build a bicycle repair shop.
+During the 1960s, she worked side by side with her husband to build a bicycle shop named Viet Lam.
+The name reflected both the family’s surname and their pride in their Vietnamese heritage.
 Through determination, long hours, and hard work, the small family business grew into a successful and thriving shop.
-While helping run the business, she also devoted herself fully to raising her children.
-She worked tirelessly day and night, always placing her family before herself.
+While helping run the business, she also devoted herself wholeheartedly to raising her children, always putting the needs of her family before her own.

 She was known for her frugality, humility, and generous heart.
-She rarely spent money on herself, instead saving every dollar to help build the family’s first home and provide opportunities for her children.
+She rarely spent money on herself, instead saving to help build the family’s first home.
 Her home was always open to relatives and loved ones in need of work, shelter, or support.
-Countless family members found comfort and refuge under her roof.
-She also dedicated much of her time to charity work at the temple while continuing to help manage the family business and care for her growing family.
+Many family members found comfort and refuge under her roof.

-During one of the most difficult periods in Vietnam’s history, she made the courageous decision to let her three oldest children flee Vietnam by boat to Thailand in search of freedom and safety.
+During one of the most difficult periods in Vietnam’s history, she made the courageous decision to let her three oldest children flee Vietnam by boat to Thailand in search of a better life.
 After learning they had arrived safely, she allowed two more children to escape by boat to Malaysia.
-Months later, with extraordinary bravery and determination, she herself fled Vietnam with her remaining four children and safely reached a refugee camp in Malaysia, while her husband stayed behind to divert suspicion from local authorities and neighborhood watchers.
+Months later, with extraordinary bravery and determination, she herself fled Vietnam with her remaining four children and safely reached a refugee camp in Malaysia, while her husband stayed behind.

-In 1980, she arrived in the United States with her children and began rebuilding life from nothing.
+In 1981, she arrived in the United States, reunited with all her children, and began rebuilding their lives.
 The family first settled in Citrus Heights, California.
-Her husband was finally able to escape Vietnam and reunite with the family after arriving in Thailand in 1984.
+Her husband was later able to flee Vietnam and reunite with the family a few years later.

 As a mother raising nine children largely on her own in a new country, she carried enormous responsibilities with grace and strength.
-She cooked, cleaned, cared for her children, and late into the night quietly worked at her sewing machine making clothes for others.
-Dollar by dollar, through sacrifice and perseverance, she saved enough money to purchase her first home where the family later moved to Rancho Cordova, California.
+She cared for her children and, late into the night, quietly worked at her sewing machine, making clothes for others.
+Through years of hard work and perseverance, she achieved her dream of owning her first home in the United States.

 She will be deeply missed and forever loved.